seafloor/seafloor.github.io/_posts/2025-01-04-just-stick-it-in-a-yaml.md

 ## But what *is* a YAML?

-First, if you're not in-the-know, then just understand that it's a mark-up language (a recursive acronym for "YAML Ain’t Markup Language", but which originally appeared as "Yet Another Markup Language" before changing into the modern acronym) that's designed to be standardised and more readable to humans than something like XML or JSON by using identation for structure.
+First, if you're not in-the-know, then just understand that it's a mark-up language (a recursive acronym for "YAML Ain’t Markup Language", but which originally appeared as "Yet Another Markup Language" before changing into the modern acronym) that's designed to be standardised and more readable for humans than something like XML or JSON by using identation for structure.
 Scroll down to the latest specs [here](https://yaml.org/).
 To show how useful it is, just take a look at the XML below I pulled from a random google page:

 ```
 <note>